Simon’s Cat Price Hits $0.0000 on Top Exchanges (CAT)

 Simon’s Cat Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Simon’s Cat directly using US dollars.
-Investors seeking to acquire Simon’s Cat should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Simon’s Cat directly using US dollars.
+Investors seeking to trade Simon’s Cat should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Simon’s Cat using one of the aforementioned exchanges.

 Receive News & Updates for Simon's Cat Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Simon's Cat and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.